ClementNerma/Rave/docs/books/hybrid.md

 println!(names[2]); // Third element
 ```

 As you can see, indexes start at `0`.
 That's a standard implementation of vectors in almost any programming language.
-If you run the code above, it will display three empty strings, because we haven't initialized our list yet.
+If we run the code above, it will display three empty strings, because we haven't initialized our list yet.
 We know have several choices:

 * Assigning values at declaration ;
 * Assigning them _after_ declaration ;